fbpx

 Alongside Telstra, Optus is one of the two big guns of the Australian telecommunications market.
 Optus was actually designed to compete with what is now Telstra when it was bought by Optus Communications from the Australian Government in the 1990s, at which point it was known as AUSSAT.
 Since then, it has proved to be one of the most popular providers for Australians not only for telecommunications, but broadband also.
 It’s not limited to solely these services, with the purchase of streaming rights for soccer competitions such as the English Premier League, UEFA Champions League and FIFA World Cup headlining its streaming service Optus Sport.

 In terms of internet, Optus offers NBN, wireless and mobile broadband connections, and has a solid reputation for providing effective speeds.
-Like Telstra, its focus is not so much on providing the cheapest possible service to customers, but more so the fastest, most reliable internet for your home or business.
+Like Telstra, its focus is not so much on providing the cheapest possible service to customers, but more so the fastest, most reliable internet for your home.
 Its customer service is also extensive, with around the clock support available for its users.

 Best standard internet plans Price/month Speed Data Features